idvorkin/idvorkin.github.io/_d/manager-book-appendix.md

 - **Peter Principle** - People will rise till they become incompetent
 - **Parkinson's Law of Triviality - (Bike Shedding)** Members of an organization give disproportionate weight to trivial issues.
 A nuclear power plant funding committee focus most time on how to paint the bike shed since it's easy, and they feel they are providing value
 - **Yak Shaving** - Not a law but a great term for when you go down the [rabbit hole](https://americanexpress.io/yak-shaving/) going several steps away from the task at hand (a common cause for the delay in Parkinson's Law)

+### Analogies to be fleshed out

+#### Piniata

+The need for maturity and alignment

+#### A project is car with a EM, PM and TL

+The need for variable engagement

+#### An engineering team as the parts of the car

+PM - Navigator and long term radar
+EM - Shock absorbers, mid term radar, swerve system Specific team members for engine, seat belts, etc

+#### New hire perspective is like landing a plane

+- When joining high altitude can see the city
+- Once landed, all you can see is the air port and a few streets

 ### Great Videos